-The mission of the WebAssembly Working Group is to standardize a size- and load-time-efficient format and execution environment, allowing compilation to the web with consistent behavior across a variety of implementations.
+The mission of the WebAssembly Working Group is to standardize a size-efficient, load-time-efficient format and execution environment — allowing compilation to the web with consistent behavior across a variety of implementations.

-Face-to-face: We will meet during the W3C’s annual W3C Technical Plenary / Advisory Committee Meetings Week; additional face-to-face meetings may be scheduled, usually no more than 3 per year, per Process.
+Face-to-face: The group may meet during the W3C’s annual W3C Technical Plenary / Advisory Committee Meetings Week; additional face-to-face meetings may be scheduled, usually no more than 3 per year, per Process.
 Teleconference access to face-to-face meetings will be made available.

 The WebAssembly format and execution environment address the shortcomings of those previous efforts.

-Revisions to the WebAssembly Recommendation will be produced twice each year (see the timeline), snapshotting changes that have been incrementally adopted by the Working Group.
-They will include a testsuite and implementation report for the specification.
-Each successive version will incrementally incorporate improvements to support more machine-level operations, increase performance, or to better interoperate with the web platform, including features such as:
+Revisions to the WebAssembly Recommendation will be proposed periodically, capturing changes that have been incrementally adopted by the Working Group.
+Each successive version will incrementally incorporate improvements to support more machine level operations, increase performance, or to better inter-operate with embedding platforms, including features such as: